shubham-shewale/terraform-playground/static-website/README.md

 This Terraform configuration provisions a secure static website stack:
 - Private S3 bucket with website configuration (access only via CloudFront OAC)
-- CloudFront distribution with HTTPS (ACM), security response headers, and logging
+- CloudFront distribution with HTTPS (ACM), security response headers, compression, Origin Shield, and logging
 - AWS WAFv2 Web ACL with managed rules, rate limiting, and logging to S3 via Firehose
 - Route 53 alias record to your CloudFront distribution
-- `index.html` and `error.html` uploaded to the S3 bucket
+- `index.html` and `error.html` uploaded to the S3 bucket (with strict CSP)

 > Note: Remote state is configured in `backend.tf` to an S3 bucket.
 Ensure it exists or adjust before running.